Ivanka Trump Gives Dad An ‘A’ In His Job As President, But Says They Don’t Always Agree

 Ivanka Trump believes the differences between her and her father is a positive thing because the nation lacks “substantive dialogue,” in which people can have different opinions and “speak about them freely and candidly.”

 She’s likely referring to the heated tensions in the nation that have escalated to the point where many are intolerant of political differences.
-Several protests erupt in violence and situations like the shooting at a GOP baseball practice break out over difference in political views.
+Several protests erupt in violence, and situations like the shooting at a GOP baseball practice break out over difference in political views.

 Ivanka Trump gives her dad an “A”: https://t.co/J7qtui7s8B pic.twitter.com/gN3SL0AEAz